 Customer Lifetime Value (CLTV): How much money a customer spends over time.

-Customer Acquisition Cost (CAC): How much it costs to get a new customer.
+Customer Acquisition Cost (CAC): How much does getting a new customer cost?

 By watching these numbers, SaaS companies can improve and grow.